Our Swift Elegance 560 Caravan

 Ruling out a roof unit meant a concealed unit under the front seating (we chose the Truma Saphir Compact).
 As we don't have to store bedding up front there was no problem losing storage space (just the two of us).
 However, there is a major issue when it comes to ducting to provide the correct cooling effect.

 A/C outlet vents need to be relatively high up or the cold air will just hang around your feet.
 Ducting which works effeciently and doesn't look awful was going to be a major challenge.

 To get air to the right parts of the 'van the only way to go was down - under the floor.
 This meant using special closed cell 20mm wall insulated foam fitted around 68mm downpipe.
 Secure mounting, a freeflowing route, thick insulation and not fouling key chassis components added to the challenge.
 I spent a lot of time on my back under the 'van.
-You can also see the E&P system in these pictures.
+You can also see the E&P system in some of these pictures.

 Having got cold air the the right place at underfloor level was just the start.
 An aesthetic and functional solution to getting air outlets up high enough was going to test my design skills.